Paul Vachon: Professional wrestling career

 Paul Vachon grew up as one of thirteen children of Ferdinand Vachon, a Montreal police officer.
 In 1955, he followed his brother Maurice into professional business, adopting his brother's, the "Mad Dog", vicious heel style and the moniker "Butcher Vachon".
 He wrestled in the American Wrestling Association, World Wrestling Federation (now WWE), National Wrestling Alliance and Georgia Championship Wrestling (later would become WCW).

 Vachon often teamed with his brother "Mad Dog" Vachon, with whom he won the AWA World Tag Team Championship.

 In the early 1970s he appeared alongside his sister Vivian Vachon in the motion picture Wrestling Queen.

 Vachon wrestled under a mask as "Spoiler #2" for Jim Crockett Promotions' "Mid-Atlantic Championship Wrestling" in 1975.
 His angle involved getting revenge on Wahoo McDaniel, Paul Jones, and Rufus R. Jones for running Super Destroyer (Don Jardine) out of the territory.
 (In fact, Jardine left JCP on short notice and booker George Scott wanted a masked heel on the roster.)
 Vachon stayed in JCP for a few months and before leaving lost a series of matches against Paul Jones and Rufus Jones in which the mask was at stake (as was Paul Jones' U.S. title in their matches).

 Vachon retired in 1985 after two years of being a jobber to the stars in the WWF.
 Proving his talents extend beyond the wrestling ring, one of his final appearances was singing "La Vie en Rose" on Tuesday Night Titans.

+In October 1987, he wrestled two final matches for International World Class Championship Wrestling in Maine losing to The Iron Sheik and teaming with the Mad Russian, losing to King Kaluha and Tom Brandi.